Join for Free

 The devices listed below not only facilitate communication, but they also are designed for easy operation.
 Each of these phones features large buttons, bright screens, and powerful speakers.
 Most importantly, they all feature some form of emergency assistance, ensuring that when trouble arises, your loved one will have no issues contacting help.

 Without further ado, here are our picks for the best cell phones for those with dementia.

-Easy to use, classically designed, and compatible with hearing aids, the Jitterbug Flip is the ideal way for those with dementia to keep in touch.
+Easy to use, classically designed, and compatible with hearing aids, the Jitterbug Flip2 is the ideal way for those with dementia to keep in touch.
 Its large, physical buttons make it a breeze for anyone to operate, and its voice commands give users the option to make calls and send messages by merely speaking.

-What’s more, with its GreatCall health and safety features, the Flip can also work as a medical alert device.
+What’s more, with its GreatCall health and safety features, the Jitterbug Flip2 can also work as a medical alert device.
 Its dedicated 5Star emergency button connects you with GreatCall’s monitoring center.
 If you’re lost, one of these monitoring agents could provide you with directions, and if there’s a medical issue, they could contact the appropriate assistance.

 With the GreatCall Link app, caregivers can also keep track of their loved one, receiving notifications about emergency calls, battery level, and location information.
-All of this is to say that the Jitterbug Flip can become an indispensable part of one’s care regimen, helping the user to remain active and independent.
+All of this is to say that the Jitterbug Flip2 can become an indispensable part of one’s care regimen, helping the user to remain active and independent.

 Cost: $49.99, plus activation and monthly plan

 Combining traditional design with advanced medical alert features, the Jitterbug Flip2 is the perfect companion to an older adult with dementia.
 It will both keep users safe and allow them to live an active lifestyle safely.